-ENG 238 American History and Literature
+ENG 238 American History and Literature Prerequisite: minimum C grade in ENG 102 or divisional permission

 [also offered as HIS 238] An interdisciplinary examination of American literature and society with special emphasis on contemporary perspectives and the historical context in which texts were written.
 Focuses on American history and literature since 1865, covering such topics as gender, race, ethnicity and immigration, social class, the West, war, and popular culture. [occasional offering] 3 lecture hours